HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Implementation Details

-We initialize our model from \verb|StableDiffusion v1.5|~\cite{rombach2021highresolution}.
-For the first layer of the Unet, we duplicate the pre-trained weights and divide the weights by two to accommodate the depth's latent and to reduce the change of the output scale.
-For the last layer of the Unet, we only duplicate the pre-trained weights.
+We initialize our novel view RGB-D image generation model from \verb|StableDiffusion v1.5|~\citep{rombach2022sd}.
+For the first layer of the UNet, we duplicate the pre-trained weights and divide the weights by two to accommodate the depth's latent and to reduce the change of the output scale.
+For the last layer of the UNet, we only duplicate the pre-trained weights for the RGB and depth output, respctively.
 The model is trained for $15,000$ iterations in 2 days with an effective batch size of 256 ($4$ samples per GPU $\times 8$ GPUs $\times 8$ gradient accumulation steps).
 Each data sample contains 3 reference views and 3 novel views with the resolution of 256.
 We use Adam optimizer with a learning rate of $10^{-4}$.
 All training is conducted on a machine with $8$ A6000 48GB GPUs.

+However, during inference, instead of using ground-truth reference images, we condition the model on its previously generated outputs in an autoregressive manner.
+Since novel view images are inherently imperfect, small discrepancies in generated images can compound over multiple iterations, leading to error accumulation and progressive degradation in image quality.

+To mitigate this issue, we introduce a noisy reference finetuning strategy to bridge the domain gap between training and inference.
+To this end, we construct a noisy dataset by recording the model’s generated outputs from the previous epoch.
+During finetuning, a subset of reference images is sampled from this noisy dataset instead of the ground-truth images.
+Note the model is still trained to produce outputs that match the ground-truth novel view RGB-D images.
+This approach improves robustness to accumulated errors and enhances the model’s performance in long-horizon autoregressive generation.

+Table~\ref{noisy_finetune} demonstrates that, compared to single-batch inference, images generated in an autoregressive manner exhibit decreased consistency and visual quality due to accumulated errors over iterations .
+Finetuning the model on noisy reference inputs enhances its robustness, leading to improved stability and coherence in long-horizon generation.